dickeyy/docs/README.md

-# Dickey Docs
+# Kyle Docs

 This repository contains the documentation for a variety of my projects.

 I use [GitBook](https://www.gitbook.com) to host the documentation.
 The documentation is written in Markdown and is located in the `docs` folder.

 ## Modifying the Documentation